alexzaxa/alexzaxawebsite/README.md

 - `sitemap.xml`

 No static header can fully stop spam or guarantee email delivery.
 Test the form after publishing and keep the first FormSubmit confirmation email.

+This project is private and for Alex Zaxa’s use only.
+It is not open-source, not a public template, and not intended for normal use by anyone other than Alex Zaxa, the creator.
+No one may copy, host, publish, resell, redistribute, modify, or use this project or its files without written permission from Alex Zaxa.
+Unauthorized use is not allowed.
+If unauthorized use is found, Alex Zaxa reserves the right to seek legal advice and take appropriate legal action.